-The COVID pandemic—and in much of the country, smoke-filled air caused by rampant wildfires—has renewed interest in a formerly sleepy sector of the gadget universe: the air purifier.
+Avoiding the smoke-filled air caused by rampant wildfires by staying indoors is all well and good, but unless your home is hermetically sealed, some of those airborne pollutants will still make their way inside your home.
+If you want to ensure you’re breathing the cleanest air possible, you need to set up an air purifier.
 The best models can not only remove odors from the air, they can protect your health by cleansing the air of harmful vapors and particulate matter.

 To find the model that’s right for your needs, you should first consider the size of the room you want the appliance to treat.
 These are our top picks according to general room size.
-If you’d like to take a deeper dive into this category of product and see some of the other factors we take into consideration in our reviews, scroll down the page a bit.
+We can also take you on a deeper dive into the features you should look for in an air purifier.

 This powerful air purifier provides up to 1,200 square feet of coverage, and it will fit into your smart home ecosystem, too.
 It uses four types of filters to clean your air–three of which can be washed and reused–and its CADR (Clean Air Delivery Rates) of 332 to 369 cubic feet per minute are best in class.
 You can connect this smart appliance to your Wi-Fi network and control with voice commands, but NuWave’s smartphone app merely duplicates the touch controls on the device itself.
 We’d like it even better if we could program it to operate on a schedule.